ibm-cloud-docs/app-configuration/ac-iam-policies-collections.md

 {: #collection-access-step-3}
 {: step}

-At this stage, you should have two access policies created as shown below.
+At this stage, you should have two access policies created as the following image shows.
 One access policy with **Reader & Viewer**, another with **Manager** role.

 ![Create a new policy](images/tut-iam-col-5.png){: caption="Figure 5: Review access policies created."}